napari/napari/docs/plugins/for_plugin_developers.rst

    # this line is explained below in "Decorating your function..."
    @napari_hook_implementation
    def napari_get_reader(path):
-      # remember, path can be a list, so we check it's type first...
+      # remember, path can be a list, so we check its type first...
       # (this example plugin doesn't handle lists)
       if isinstance(path, str) and path.endswith(".npy"):
          # If we recognize the format, we return the actual reader function